Get Started

 Install

-Install DefenseClaw with one curl command or build it from source.
-Covers macOS and Linux; pins Python 3.10+ and Go 1.26+ for source builds.
+Install DefenseClaw with curl on macOS/Linux, PowerShell on Windows, or build it from source.
+Pins Python 3.10+ and Go 1.26+ for source builds.

-DefenseClaw ships pre-built binaries for macOS and Linux.
-The installer drops the defenseclaw CLI and defenseclaw-gateway sidecar into ~/.local/bin/, creates ~/.defenseclaw/, and sets up a virtualenv under ~/.defenseclaw/.venv/.
+DefenseClaw ships pre-built binaries for macOS, Linux, and Windows.
+The macOS/Linux installer drops the defenseclaw CLI and defenseclaw-gateway sidecar into ~/.local/bin/, creates ~/.defenseclaw/, and sets up a virtualenv under ~/.defenseclaw/.venv/.
+The Windows installer uses the same per-user layout under %USERPROFILE%: defenseclaw-gateway.exe plus a defenseclaw.cmd CLI shim in %USERPROFILE%\.local\bin, with the virtualenv under %USERPROFILE%\.defenseclaw\.venv.

 Installing as root is supported but discouraged — DefenseClaw is per-user by design so each operator's audit DB and connector state stays isolated.